abhishekgupta368/ecommerce-web-application/README.md

 # Ecommerce Web Application

-* This web application used for sellig goods online.
+* This web application is used for selling goods online.
-* User can add, remove and buy good online and also contains realtime payment system(Strips API).
+* User can add, remove and buy good online and also contains realtime payment system (Strips API).
-* This system can also genrate the PDF of bill for user and mail of order will be sent to the user using mailgun API
+* This system can also generate the PDF of bill for user
+* Mail of order will be sent to the user using mailgun API

 ## Setup & Installation